2020 Members of the Bridgepointe Board of Directors and their positions

-Drew has been a resident of Bridgepointe for 9 years.
+Drew has been a resident of Bridgepointe for more than 10 years.
 He and his wife Maureen have been active members of the community since they moved here.
 Drew takes pride in his home and community and this is why he elected to join the board.
 Drew works as a Director of Supply Chain/Procurement for a hospital.

 Duties of the Board of Directors